bnikhith/chat-program/README.md

 # chat-program
-A simple C++ chart program using pthreads.
+A simple chart program using C (pthreads).